 Don’t rewrite everything at once.
 Use incremental, battle-tested patterns that let you replace functionality safely, deliver value early, and adopt modern tech where it matters.

-The Strangler Fig Pattern for Incremental Replacement
+Strangler Fig Pattern: Incremental Replacement

 | Pattern | Best For | Primary Benefit | Key Challenge |